Welcome to Travis Credit Union

 Generally, your accounts at the Credit Union are insured in the aggregate to $250,000 by the NCUA, a U.S. Government Agency.
 IRA funds are insured separately up to $250,000 by the NCUA.
 There are exceptions permitting separate insurance coverage on certain accounts such as a trust account and certain variations in account ownership or beneficiary designation.
 If you have questions about the protection on your accounts or the coverage, an NCUA brochure, which explains insurance coverage, is available in any branch office or by calling (800) 877-8328 or (707) 449-4000.

-The following is a summary of the terms and conditions on our accounts.
+The following are the terms and conditions on our accounts.
+There may be additional terms and conditions associated with specific products or services.

 This Agreement is made in California and shall be governed by the laws of the State of California to the extent that California Law is not inconsistent with controlling Federal Law.
 California’s “Choice of Law Rules” will not be applied if it would result in the application of non-California law.